numfocus/infrastructure/docs/charter.rst

 Mission
 =======

-The Project Infrastructure Committee will manage project digital infrastructure in a way that is fair, equitable, and supports long-term sustainability and project development.
+The Infrastructure Committee will manage project digital infrastructure in a way that is fair, equitable, and supports long-term sustainability and project development.

 The Committee will: